Chicken Fried Steak is a Southern thing, but still many people enjoy this dish.

 How to Avoid Overcooking Chicken Fried Steak

-Reheating food can overcook the food, as it has already been cooked and only needs to be hot again.
-To avoid this mishap, you should be carefully attentive to instruction and procedure.
+Reheating the food can overcook it, as it has already been cooked and only needs to be hot again.
+To avoid this mishap, you should be carefully attentive to the instruction and procedure.

-The biggest issue on reheating food is the food quality after reheating.
+The biggest issue with reheating food is the food quality after reheating.
 The challenge here is to keep the crunchiness of the breading and the softness and juiciness of the meat.

-When you reheat steak, you should thaw it first.
-Reheating any cooked meat straight out the freezer calls for uneven heating.
-The outside might be hot, but the insides aren’t hot enough which can be viable for pathogens to grow.
+When you reheat the steak, you should thaw it first.
+Reheating any cooked meat straight out of the freezer calls for uneven heating.
+The outside might be hot, but the insides aren’t hot enough, which can be viable for pathogens to grow.
 Many cooks suggest that you need to heat food at least 165F to keep germs at bay.

 Heating time depends upon the cooking equipment and technique used.
 But a good rule of thumb in reheating leftover Chicken Fried Steak is to heat low, heat dry, and heat slow.